orill/orill/docs/multi/multi.rst

 MULTILLABY is a multi-compartment model for nuclide dispersion with the following physical phenomenon:

 :mixing: in a compartment volume
+:extraction: from one compartment to another compartment
-:transfert: from one compartment to another compartment
+:transfert: instantaneous, from one compartment to another compartment
 :deposition: on a compartment walls or inside a filter
+:desorption: from one compartment to another compartment
+:evaporation: steam distillation, from one compartment to another compartment
 :filtration: from one compartment to another
 :release: from walls of a compartment or from a filter into another compartment
 :decay: between isotopes individualized with one or several chemical form